crate/dlt-cratedb/README.md

 ## Backlog

-We are tracking corresponding [issues] on the dlt fork project.
-A few more [backlog] items also need to be resolved.
+We are tracking corresponding [issues] and a few more [backlog] items to be resolved as we go.

 [backlog]: docs/backlog.md